-Businesses are constantly challenged to provide competitive, cost-effective, responsible and compliant employee benefits and executive compensation programs.
-With recent and dramatic changes to the U.S. healthcare system, the rise in fee litigation in the qualified retirement plan area and the heightened scrutiny of executive compensation programs, this is true today more than ever before.
+Businesses are constantly challenged to provide competitive, cost-effective, responsible, and compliant employee benefits and executive compensation programs.
+With dramatic changes to the U.S. healthcare system, the rise in fee litigation in the qualified retirement plan area and the heightened scrutiny of executive compensation programs, this is true today more than ever before.
 Companies often seek experienced counsel to guide them through the complicated maze of continually changing rules and regulations that apply to their benefit plans and programs, and to provide them with practical advice that responds to their legal needs.

 Clients We Serve

 Our employee benefits and executive compensation group serves clients ranging in size from large national and international corporations to small businesses and senior executives.
 Our attorneys regularly provide sophisticated employee benefits and compensation services to publicly traded and privately held companies operating in numerous industries including public utilities, homebuilding, transportation, health care, financial services, insurance, semiconductor, software and information technology, biotechnology, mining, higher education, manufacturing, and tax-exempt entities.

 References are available on request.

 Specialized Knowledge: Our employee benefits and executive compensation practice is one of the largest in the West.
 With our breadth and depth of experience, we can help clients effectively design, implement, and administer any type of benefit or compensation program.
 Employee benefits law is a complex field that demands specialized legal services.
 Our attorneys practice exclusively in employee benefits and are actively involved in the leadership of professional employee benefits associations.
 This experience allows us to provide a comprehensive and "real world" approach to employee benefits.